nordic-institute/X-Road/.github/dev-containers/devenv/README.md

 The compose file has the following port mappings for the UI-s:

-* 4001 - Central Server
+* 4001 - Central Server UI
-* 4002 - Management Security Server
+* 4002 - Management Security Server UI
-* 4003 - Consumer Security Server
+* 4003 - Consumer Security Server UI
-* 8080 - Consumer Security Server client port
+* 8080 - Consumer Security Server client information system port
-* 8888 - TestCA
+* 8888 - TestCA UI

 Please note that the containers do not have any persistent volume mappings, so once they are removed, all data is also lost.